 Limitations include the lack of structure.
 It depends on the patient for narration and their willingness to narrate with full emotional accuracy.
-The therapist is responsible for weaving a coherent body of information.
+The started narrative therapy expert is responsible for weaving a coherent body of information.

 Who uses narrative therapy?

-Several therapists use the therapy to help patients recognize patterns and issues in their lives.
-It focuses on how you could better yourself without blaming your inaction.
-It creates a narrative based on how you emotionally and psychologically processed past events.
+Several therapists use Narrative therapy to help patients recognize patterns and issues in their lives.
+It focuses on how you could better yourself non blaming your inaction.
+It creates a narrative based on how you emotionally and psychologically processed past or explore events.